Frequent DNA:DNA contacts of DSB sites increase odds to translocate

 Widespread DSBs make the chromosome harboring the bait DSB a hotspot for translocation

-We are interested in discovering novel DSB sources & DNA repair properties
+We are interested in discovering novel genome instability sources & aberrant DNA repair properties.

 Previous